MartinDorado/CCSeeker/README.md

 **Two Search Modes**
 - **Keywords**: When you know the niche ("vegan cooking")
-- **Seed**: When you have an example but don't know the terminology
+- **Seed**: When you have an example, don't know niche's terminology, and just want to find simmilar channels.

 **Filter Before Fetching Videos**
 - Apply subscriber/country filters BEFORE analyzing videos